ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.netatmo-energy/README.md

 * refresh_structure     ... create request homesdata and homestatus in sequenz

 ### Update requests
-* setroomthermpoint     ... depending on the "setting" channel it sets the temperature of each room (immediately or by using the trigger "applychanges")
+* setroomthermpoint     ... depending on the "setting" channel it sets the temperature of each room (immediately or by using the trigger "applychanges").
+In the channel "setting" you can use the button "set_mode_to_home" to set "home"-Mode for the valve.

 ### Status
 * running               ... here you can see if API Requests are running right now